ska-telescope/tmc-prototype/README.md

 By default, this command deploys the components of TMC-Mid.
 In order to deploy TMC Low, the command is `make install-chart` Once, the deployment is done, Webjive can be accessed from browser with url:
 `http://integration.engageska-portugal.pt/testdb`

+**Deployment in standalone mode**

+Note: This section is WIP.
+The simulator work is in progress.
+TMC can be deployed in standalone mode as well.
+That means, for smaller setup other subsystem devices are not required to be deployed along with TMC.
+Simulators for the devices which interact with TMC are developed.
+Currently simulator for SDP Master device is developed.
+It can be executed withing SDP Master Leaf Node device.
+To deploy Sdp Subarray Leaf Node in standalone mode, an environment variable STANDALONE_MODE should be exported with the value "TRUE".

 ### 4.3.3 Deleting the deployment and clean up